Jeanne Mammen: Weimar Period

+World War II

 In 1933, following Mammen's inclusion in an exhibition of female artists in Berlin, the Nazi authorities denounced her motifs and subjects as "Jewish", and banned her lithographs for Les Chansons de Bilitis.
-The Nazis were also opposed to her blatant disregard to for apparent 'appropriate' female submissiveness in her expressions of her subjects.
-Much of her work also includes imagery of lesbians.
+The Nazis also opposed her blatant disregard for 'appropriate' female submissiveness in the expressions of her subjects as well as the lesbian imagery found in many of her works.
 The Nazis shut down most of the journals she had worked for, and she refused to work for those that complied with their cultural policies.

-Until the end of the war she practiced a kind of "inner emigration".
+Until the end of the war she practiced "inner emigration".
 She stopped exhibiting her work and focused on advertising.
 For a time she also peddled second-hand books from a handcart.
 In the 1940s, in a show of solidarity, Mammen began experimenting with Cubism and expressionism, a risky move given the Nazis' condemnation of abstract art as "degenerate".
+During this, Mammen, an avid reader of modernist literature, also started her translation of Arthur Rimbaud's Illuminations.

+Postwar and later years

 After the war she took to collecting wires, string, and other materials from the streets of bombed-out Berlin to create reliefs.
 In the late 1940s she began exhibiting her work again, as well as designing sets for the Die Badewanne cabaret.
 She created abstract collages from various materials, including candy wrappers.
 In the 1950s she adopted a new style, combining thick layers of oil paint with a few fine marks on the surface.

+Style and methods

+She worked in a variety of mediums, including watercolor, oil, lithography, and sculpture but is most known for her Weimar period (1919–33) works in watercolor and graphite.
+Her style during this time was characterized by "a simplified, elegant line with a wash of color added later [which] made her popular among high-circulation magazines and journals".

+During this time, she was a part of the New Objectivity movement, in which artists attempted to reconcile with a post-WWI Germany by looking at societal issues with "meticulous detail and violent satire".
+Under the Nazi regime, she experimented in secret with Cubism and Expressionism to rebel against the government's banning of "degenerate" art.
+She was particularly inspired by Picasso and his Guernica.